GodotVR/godot_openvr/README.md

 ```
 var interface = ARVRServer.find_interface("OpenVR")
 if interface and interface.initialize():
+	# turn to ARVR mode
 	get_viewport().arvr = true

+	# turn HDR off, not needed with the GLES2 renderer
+	get_viewport().hdr = false

+	# make sure vsync is disabled or we'll be limited to 60fps
+	OS.vsync_enabled = false

+	# up our physics to 90fps to get in sync with our rendering
-	get_viewport().rgba8_out = true
+	Engine.target_fps = 90
 ```

 Using a separate viewport
 -------------------------
 If you want control over the output on screen so you can show something independent on the desktop you can add a viewport to your scene.

-Make sure that you turn the arvr property of this viewport to true and the rgba8_out property to true.
+Make sure that you turn the ARVR property of this viewport to true and the HDR property to false.
 Also make sure that both the clear mode and update mode are set to always.

 You can add a normal camera to your scene to render a spectator view or turn the main viewport into a 2D viewport and save some rendering overhead.